stevejay/middleengine-website/src/posts/2015-07-22-blue-green-deployment-in-aws.md

 2. Altering the alias records in Route 53 to switch the live and staging environments (switch live and staging).
 3. Removing the old code from the old live environment (clean staging).

 I decided to do the scripting in Python using [Boto3][16], the AWS client for Python.
-I preferred this approach to, say, using the AWS CLI (command line interface) as it allowed me to easily create robust, cross-platform deployment scripts.
-The scripts are included in my [teamcity GitHub repository][18], in the _scripts_ directory.
+I preferred this approach to, say, using the AWS CLI (command line interface) as it allowed me to easily create robust, cross-platform deployment scripts. ~~The scripts are included in my teamcity GitHub repository, in the _scripts_ directory.~~

 To run these scripts, you need to set up your AWS credentials on the machine that you will use.
 The [quickstart guide][19] on the Boto3 Web site includes instructions on how to do this.
 Also, to simplify the scripts and the number of parameters that they require, I used convention over configuration regarding the naming of the various AWS objects.
 For example, the convention I use for naming the VPC is as per the domain name, but with periods replaced by hyphens, so _londontamed-com_.
 The result is that I have to pass far fewer parameters through to the scripts.